themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-### Bonus: Get element type symbol from array `ITypeSymbol`
+### bonus: get ewement type symbow fwom a-awway `ITypeSymbol`

-If you ever need to get element type of an array type symbol (eg: to get type symbol for `byte` from `[]byte` type symbol), first try casting type symbol into `IArrayTypeSymbol` and then you can get element type from `IArrayTypeSymbol.ElementType` property:
+if you evew nyeed to get ewement t-type of an awway t-type symbow (eg: t-to get type symbow f-fow `byte` fwom `[]byte` type symbow), (ꈍᴗꈍ) fiwst twy casting t-type symbow into `IArrayTypeSymbol` and then you can get ewement type f-fwom `IArrayTypeSymbol.ElementType` pwopewty:

 ```csharp
 if (typeSymbol is IArrayTypeSymbol { Rank: 1 } arrayTypeSymbol)